Dyson V11 Outsize Review

 9. Charger

-Please note that the tools options will vary depending on what variant you select.
-So the tools above are from the Outsize origin model that only comes with a single battery.
+Please note that the tool options will vary depending on what variant you select.
+So the tools above are from the Outsize origin model, which comes with a single battery.
 The Outsize red comes with two batteries, so take note before purchasing.

 Product Specifications